TomBergmanis/TomBergmanis/README.md

 ### QUICK OVERVIEW:
 - 🔭 I’m currently working on getting my first job in tech.
-- 🌱 I’m currently learning Python, Software Engineering, and Data Science.
+- 🌱 Learning Python, Software Engineering, and Data Science.
 - 👯 I’m looking to collaborate on my first project whether that be Python, JavaScript, HTML, CSS.
-- Let's connect, I am open to collaboration, networking and new opportunities.
+- Let's connect!
+I am open to collaboration, networking and new opportunities.
 Feel free to reach out via LinkedIn www.linkedin.com/in/thomas-bergmanis-540262171

 # INTRODUCTION
 I'm Tom, a passionate tech enthusiast on a journey to become a skilled Python developer and delve into the realms of software engineering and data analytics.
 I am a self-taught developer, gaining most of my knowledge through online courses and bootcamps.